theiagen/bioforklift/docs/core_concepts.md

 # Core Concepts

-Here we will cover core concepts that drive the architecture and development of Forklift, a domain specific library for data automations
+Here we will cover core concepts that drive the architecture and development of Forklift, a domain specific library for bioinformatic data automations.

 ## System Architecture